-Use information from the corresponding lines in both the S-2 form to fill in lines 6b through 6d and lines 7b to 7e in the S-5 form.
-The contract name (as entered on the S-2 form) will automatically populate to Form S-5.
-For all other listed contractual supplies enter the S-2 line number and contract name or add an appropriate formula to enter the data.
+Use information from the corresponding lines in Form S-2 to fill in lines 6b through 6d and lines 7b to 7e in the S-5 form.
+The contract name (as entered on Form S-2) will automatically populate to Form S-5.
+For all other listed contractual supplies enter the Form S-2 line number and contract name or add an appropriate formula to enter the data.